 After reading the book together and making the connection to our chromatography strips, students went back to their writing journals and wrote their own explanations for our guiding question – “Why do leaves change colors?”
 Then, we came back to the carpet and wrote a class definition.

 We learned that during the summer months, the leaves are making food which makes the leaves look green.
 This green color hides the other colors in the leaves.
 During the fall, the leaves get less light so they are not making as much food, and the leaves loose their green color.
 As the green color becomes less, the other colors in the leaves start to show.
 This is pattern that continues each season!
+Click below or here to snag these resources for your classroom.

 This was a simple way to make a huge impact.
 Plus, it made our world a little more magical – who doesn’t love knowing that leaf colors are ‘hiding’ until the onset of Fall, when our world becomes considerably more colorful!